nathj07/c-pod/README.md

 Alternatively use a non-default JSON file with the `-f` option.

-## Accessing Servers within the C-Pod
+## Accessing Servers
-The C-Pod configures a SOCKS5 Proxy via which you can get network access to the services.
+Since the C-Pod runs entirely on an RFC1918 private network inside the machine, network services are not normally available from the outside world.
+However, the C-Pod configures a SOCKS5 Proxy to overcome this.

 ### SSH Access
 For the names that you wish to access, create entries in your local `.ssh/config` file as follows: